-Not only does the core include the better known transversus abdominis (your deep abominals), it also consists of the multifidus (deep in your lower back), the pelvic floor, and diaphragm.
-In addition to strengthening your core, the exercises below challenge the outer abominals (including obliques), lower back muscles, glutes and upper body.
+Not only does the core include the better known transversus abdominis (your deep abdominals), it also consists of the multifidus (deep in your lower back), the pelvic floor, and diaphragm.
+In addition to strengthening your core, the exercises below challenge the outer abdominals (including obliques), lower back muscles, glutes and upper body.